jajp777/poshtsa/README.md

 # poshtsa

-Feel free fork this and save yourself at least $47000 next time you want to andomly chose a lane for passengers.
+Feel free fork this and save yourself at least $47000 next time you want to randomly chose a lane for passengers.